FTC-23206/.github/docs/_pond/01d-getting-started.md

             StandardGearRatios.GOBILDA_223_RPM,
             5.0);

-        public static MotorParams MotorArm = new MotorParams("slide_pivot", MotorParams.Mode.RUN_TO_POSITION,true);
+        public static MotorParams MotorArm = new MotorParams("slide_pivot", MotorParams.Mode.RUN_TO_POSITION, true);
     }

     // ...
 }
 ```

 The `Configuration` class holds all robot parameters that may need to be adjusted (either because you are a new team using the repository, or because the the team is trying out different settings).

 Each subsection is defined as a child `static` class.
-This also allows for each one of the sections to be published to [FTC Dashboard] through the `@Config` attribute

-> If you don't want to use FTC Dashboard, simply remove the `@Config` attributes.
+This also allows for each one of the sections to be published to [FTC Dashboard] through the `@Config` attribute (If you don't want to use FTC Dashboard, simply remove the `@Config` attributes).
-{: .notice}

 The `Chassis` subsection holds all the configuration values for your drive train.
+It has configurations for each motor, including the hardware names configured in your robot through the Drive Hub.
+It has also parameters for the odometry through dead wheels.

+> **IMPORTANT**: Make sure that the motor names match your robot hardware configuration!
+Also, pay attention the the *boolean* (true or false) values in the end of each configuration as they indicate whether or not the direction of the motor needs to be inverted.
+{: .notice--warning}

 ## Sample Subsystems